rodprogramdev/100-days-of-code/log.md

 # Day 74: June 12, 2019
 Progress: Was able to make the ball work and bounce.
 Still working on finishing the short javascript game course in UDEMY and trying to include it in my project as a pop up option.

+# Day 75: June 13, 2019
+Progress: Today I learned about how to make a circle using the Math.PI built in property.
+Still need to grasps the concepts of anonymous function and how arguments and parameters are defined.